 Once you’ve established that there is a need for fitness equipment, you may want to show that the solution you’ve chosen will be really valuable.
 For example, Sunshine Gym ensures you get the full, exceptional value of their products through their free training sessions.

 Read our recent case study to see how one school got on with their new outdoor gym and training.
 You’ll find plenty of other past projects in this section to give you some inspiration!

 ESFA – The Education & Skills Funding Agency

 This is the government body responsible for all the funding which is offered to schools by the Department of Education.
 Non-government funding streams such as grants offered by foundations and businesses do not fall under this jurisdiction.

 CIF – The Condition Improvement Fund

-The ESFA allocates money from this fund on yearly basis.
+The ESFA allocates money from this fund on a yearly basis.
 Most of the fund is intended to support health & safety and maintenance within schools.
-A smaller amount of the CIF goes to schools running expansion projects due to 1) ongoing overcrowding issues, or 2) a desire to increase admissions.
+A smaller amount of the CIF goes to schools running expansion projects due to 1) ongoing overcrowding issues or 2) a desire to increase admissions.
 The CIF is usually very oversubscribed.

 The Soft Drinks Industry Levy

 The UK government has promised that proceeds from the new ‘sugar tax’ will go to support healthy living in schools.